Hierarchical Causal Models: Counterfactuals in Hierarchical Causal Models

 \section{Counterfactuals in Hierarchical Causal Models}

 In this section we introduce counterfactuals in hierarchical structural causal models.
 We then explain in particular how subunit-level noise contributes to modeling unit variable counterfactuals.
-This helps motivate the inclusion of subunit-level noise in the HSCM equations for unit-level variables (\Cref{def:hscm}).
+This motivates the inclusion of subunit-level noise in the HSCM equations for unit-level variables (\Cref{def:hscm}).

 Given a sample of two endogenous variables $A$ and $Y$ from a structural causal model, counterfactuals address the question: what would $Y$ be if $A$ were $a_\star$, all else held equal?
 To compute a counterfactual, we (1) fix all the noise variables, (2) set $a$ to $a_\star$, and (3) run the model forward to compute the resulting value of $Y$~\citep[][Chap.
 7]{Pearl2009-fh}.